phillipm-developer/PhillipMiguelMarkovic_T3A1-A/README.md

 **User Registration and Authentication**

-* Students can register using their university email or a standard sign-up process.
+* Students can register using their university email in a standard sign-up process.
 Secure authentication mechanisms will ensure the privacy and security of user accounts.

 * Users can create and manage their profiles, including contact information and university details.